-Unlike some cities, St. Cloud isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in St. Cloud are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, St. Cloud is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, St. Cloud is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in St. Cloud who work in office and administrative support (10.76%), sales jobs (10.44%), and food service (8.20%).

 Also of interest is that St. Cloud has more people living here who work in computers and math than 95% of the places in the US.

 St. Cloud is also a college town, where lots of students live while attending area colleges.
 Because of the high percentage of people living in St. Cloud enrolled in college, St. Cloud has a number of services, amenities and opportunities geared towards the needs and activities of students.